 Simulant has a full-featured audio system that makes it easy to load and play sound effects and streams.

-, and so can be loaded using an asset manager, probably using
+Sounds are an Asset, like Textures or Materials, and so can be loaded using an asset manager, probably using

 new_sound_from_file(path);